Lissy93/dashy/README.md

 > For full theming documentation, see: [**Theming**](./docs/theming.md)

-Dashy comes pre-bundled with several built-in themes, which you can preview, applied and edited through the UI.
-With the theme configurator, and support for custom CSS, everything is in place for you to easily develop your own unique looking dashboard.
+Dashy comes pre-bundled with several built-in themes, which you can preview, applied and edit through the UI.
+With the theme configurator and support for custom CSS, everything is in place to quickly develop your unique-looking dashboard.

 <p align="center">
   <a href="https://i.ibb.co/BVSHV1v/dashy-themes-slideshow.gif">